eSolia/blog.esolia.pro/src/posts/20250410-admin-asked-ai-about-the-it-terminology-en.md

   - LAN Cabling
 comments: {}
 ---
-How to Use AI to Turn “Kind of Know” into “Truly Understand”<br>
-— IT terms you often see at work.
+How to Use AI to Turn “Kind of Know” into “Truly Understand” — IT terms you often see at work.
 This time, we’ll share a real example of how AI helped deepen understanding.
 <!--more-->

 ## Introduction